doursand/doursand-drlnd-project-3/README.md

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 ## This repository
-This repository includes on of the possible solution to this problem using DDPG algorithm with multiple agents
+This repository includes one of the possible solutions to this problem using the DDPG algorithm with multiple agents (2 agents in fact, one for each "player")

 ## Instruction to install the environment
 Even though this repository present the solution developped directely in the Udacity provided environment, here is how to install it on your own machine